• Skip to primary navigation

 Instructions

-1. Preheat oven to 350°F. Coat an 8.5 x 4.5 inch bread loaf pan with cooking spray.
+1. Preheat: Preheat oven to 350°F. Coat an 8.5 x 4.5-inch bread loaf pan with cooking spray.
+(I used metal.
+See Cooking Notes about pans.)

-4. Add wet mixture to flour mixture.
-Stir just until just combined.
+4. Combine: Add wet mixture to flour mixture.
+Stir just until combined.
+Gently fold in the blueberries.

 Freezer Instructions

-Prepare From Frozen: Thaw a whole bread loaf in the fridge.
-Or, if using just a slice from the freezer, warm in the microwave in 15 second increments.
+Prepare from Frozen: Thaw a whole bread loaf in the fridge.
+Or, if using just a slice from the freezer, warm in the microwave in 15-second increments.

 Notes/Tips